How a Pumpkin Changed a Palate.

 Knowledge not only informs our choices, it opens our eyes to more choices.

-So there's even more to be grateful for this season than we thought.
+So there's even more to be grateful for in the iridescent Autumn than we thought.

-As we sat around the Thanksgiving table last year, I remember thinking it seemed like there was somehow more room at the table than usual, more time than usual—time enough for at least one more long Talmudic discussion about how deep, how true, how wise, and how good our food really is.
+As we sat around the Thanksgiving table that year in 2014, I remember thinking it seemed like there was somehow more room at the table than usual, more time than usual—time enough for at least one more long Talmudic discussion about how deep, how true, how wise, and how good our food really is.

 So enjoy your choices.
 Because there are many...